JannikLa/brightest-color/README.md

 - Python 3.9 or higher

 ## Implmentation Details
 - The program assumes a valid input list of two or more hexadecimal color values.
-It will raise an error if the input is invalid, but will not correct for missing '#' or similar issues.
+It will raise an error if the input is invalid, but will not correct for missing '#' or remove invalid hex values from the list.
 - The correctness of the functionality is tested using unittests in the `tests` directory.
 The tests cover various scenarios, including edge cases and invalid inputs.

 ## Task